pedalboard/pedalboard-hw/README.md

 ## TODO (Before producing the prototype)
 - Test LEDs, and output to LED panel.
+- Ground Audio input when no Jack is plugged in

 ## Future Improvements
 - Better Output Drivers (currently the DAC output of the HiFi Berry Board are used)